Last Updated on by

-An underquilt is a piece of gear that is basically essential to most hammock camping trips, save for those in the heat of the summer.
-Just as its name suggests, an underquilt is a quilted material that is placed under the hammock itself, rather than just under your body.
+Hammock under quilt is a piece of gear that is basically essential to most hammock camping trips, save for those in the heat of the summer.
+Just as its name suggests, an ultralight hammock underquilt is a quilted material that is placed under the hammock itself, rather than just under your body.

 The issue with hammock and heat retention is that if you use just a sleeping bag with no underquilt, your body weight will compress the bag, leaving hardly any insulation between you and the hammock.

 In a tent setting, this isn’t so much of an issue as the tent floor and the ground underneath acts as a buffer, helping to prevent body heat loss.
 This is especially true if you add in a sleeping pad.
 With a hammock, you are laying against a durable but fairly thin material, and on the other side is the cold air.